Download the files for Lab 5A from the following links:

 Average error over time is: 0.06329752727784835

-Comparing $\hat{x}(t)$ with $ x(t)$ gives an alternative measurement of the accuracy of the ideal point mass model.
+Comparing $\hat{x}(t)$ with $ x(t)$ gives an alternative measurement of the accuracy of the ideal point mass model in (4).

 Task 3¶